RibhuNoodleBoodle/mathprobabilityclass/PoPandCP.md

 ### Homework

-Q.) An experiment has occured of tossing three coins what is the probability of event E when F is occured, where E has atlease two head appears and F has it's first coin shows tail.
+Q.) An experiment has occured of tossing three coins.
+What is the probability of event E when F is occured; where E has atleast two head appears and F has it's first coin shows tail.